Separation of Employment

 Lump sum payment

+To be eligible to receive the payment afforded under this policy, an employee must sign a separation agreement and general release satisfactory to Dartmouth.
 Employees who are laid off under this policy will receive a one-time lump sum payment equal to one (1) week of pay for each full year of continuous service, with a minimum payment of two (2) weeks' pay and a maximum of twenty-six (26) weeks' pay.
-The payment will be based upon the employee's full time equivalent (FTE) status and base pay at the time of notice and is subject to all applicable withholdings.
-This lump sum payment provision applies to employees hired or rehired by the College to work in a regular position on or after July 1, 2011.
+The payment will be based upon the employee's full-time equivalent (FTE) status and base pay at the time of notice and is subject to all applicable withholdings.
+This lump sum payment provision applies to employees hired or rehired by Dartmouth to work in a regular position on or after July 1, 2011.
 Employees who began work in a regular position on or before June 30, 2011, and who have been continuously employed in a regular position through the time of layoff notification, are subject to the lump-sum layoff policy provisions in place during the 2010 Strategic Budget Reduction and Investment (SBRI) process, available at https://www.dartmouth.edu/hr/docs/employment/modified-layoff_provisions_2011.pdf

 Reimbursement of lump sum payment in the event of rehire

-A laid-off employee who accepts another regular position within the College prior to their last day of employment or notice period will not receive the lump-sum payment described above.
-An employee who accepts an offer of re-employment with the College after receiving the lump-sum payment and within the period encompassed by the lump sum calculation will be required to reimburse the College for a prorated amount of the lump sum payment equivalent to the remaining weeks of compensation, as a condition of re-employment.
-For example, if an employee receives a lump sum payment equivalent to ten (10) weeks' pay, and is then re-employed by the College after six (6) weeks have passed since the layoff date, then they will be required to reimburse the College for four (4) weeks' worth of the lump sum payment.
+A laid-off employee who accepts another regular position within Dartmouth prior to their last day of employment or notice period will not receive the lump-sum payment described above.
+An employee who accepts an offer of re-employment with Dartmouth after receiving the lump-sum payment and within the period encompassed by the lump sum calculation will be required to reimburse Dartmouth for a prorated amount of the lump sum payment equivalent to the remaining weeks of compensation, as a condition of re-employment.
+For example, if an employee receives a lump sum payment equivalent to ten (10) weeks' pay and is then re-employed by Dartmouth after six (6) weeks have passed since the layoff date, then they will be required to reimburse Dartmouth for four (4) weeks' of the lump sum payment.
 In all such cases, the calculation of the reimbursement amount will be based upon the length of time the employee has been out of work, the amount of the lump sum payment, the compensation level for the new position, and tax considerations.

 Vacation pay